techbyteinsight

 Cybersecurity and Data Privacy

-- Standards & Regulations: UNECE WP.29 requires OEMs to establish Cybersecurity Management Systems (CSMS) and Incident Response Plans for type approval of new vehicles in many regions en.wikipedia.org.
+• Standards & Regulations: UNECE WP.29 stipulates that OEMs shall implement Cybersecurity Management Systems (CSMS) and Incident Response Plans as a type-approval requirement for newly type-approved vehicles, in a variety of locations, as reported by en.wikipedia.org.

 Robust cybersecurity is essential to protect both physical safety and the sensitive data that powers modern fleet optimization.